George Raynor (pirate)

-Josiah Raynor (1665–1743) (also known as ‘George’ Raynor) was a pirate active in the Red Sea.
-Before he was briefly a pirate captain, he was a sailor on the Batchelor’s Delight on which he sailed alongside William Dampier.
+George Raynor (1665–1743) (also known as Josiah Raynor) was a pirate and privateer active in the Red Sea.
+As a pirate he captained the Batchelor’s Delight (or Loyal Jamaica).

 Biography

-In 1683 near Guinea, privateer John Cook captured a Dutch merchantman which he named Batchelor’s Delight, which itself had been the Portsmouth when captured by Dutch privateers from its English owners.
-With Cook were William Dampier and Edward Davis, who would later captain the ship after Cook died in 1684, as well as sailor Josiah Raynor.
-They sailed around South America raiding Spanish shipping and towns in concert with Charles Swan's Cygnet and others.

-After scarce success and meeting defeat near Panama, the buccaneer fleet broke up in August 1685.
-Davis took the Batchelor’s Delight back around Cape Horn, eventually returning to the West Indies in 1688 and Philadelphia by that May.

 In 1687 Raynor married Sarah Higby in Lyme CT.

-Shortly afterwards the 14-gun, 80-man ship was sold to its former crew, and Raynor had now become Captain of the Batchelor’s Delight, returning to the Indian Ocean to sail against Portuguese and English shipping.
+Ostensibly sailing as a privateer against the French, Raynor had been elected captain of the Loyal Jamaica (later renamed Bachelor's Delight) in 1690.

 He put in at Adam Baldridge’s pirate trading post near Madagascar in late 1691 after capturing a Moorish ship, along with William Cotter.
-After resupplying and repairing the ship, renamed Loyal Jamaica (occasionally cited as Royal Jamaica), they shared out treasure from their voyage and sailed back to the Province of South Carolina.
+After resupplying and repairing the ship they shared out treasure from their voyage and sailed back to the Province of South Carolina.
 He and his crew may have captured one last ship before ending their voyage, taking a vessel belonging to Carolina plantation owner Jonathan Amory.
-Raynor ran the ship aground and gave its guns to Charles Town.
+Raynor ran the ship aground; its guns were seized for use by Charles Town.
 Absolved of piracy by 1692, he and the crew settled locally.
 Records show him recognized as a merchant, having been indemnified against accusations stemming from his pirate days.
 Raynor purchased a series of properties on Kiawah Island.
-His daughter married the son of former Carolina Governor James Moore, and together with some of Moore's other children, eventually moved to Cape Fear.
+His daughter married the son of former Carolina governor James Moore, and together with some of Moore's other children, eventually moved to Cape Fear.

 Raynor's name appears again a few years later as an associate of Thomas Tew and Henry Every.
 Raynor may have signed aboard for Thomas Tew's second voyage alongside Every in 1694, which resulted in Tew's death.
 Eventually making his way back to New York City around 1700, possibly with William Mayes, Raynor was suspected of piracy and had to petition a friend to intercede with Governor Benjamin Fletcher to release his treasure chest.
 After selling his Long Island property he settled in Connecticut.